hgwood/template-method-alternatives/README.md

 ### Proposed Alternative

 The abstract root class is refactored to an interface with only the method that are meant to be overriden.
-A new class is created, the orchestrator, in which a method a created to contain the fixed logic.
-This method take an instance of the root interface as a parameter to act on.
+A new class is created, the orchestrator, in which a method is created to contain the fixed logic.
+This method takes an instance of the root interface as a parameter to act on.

-Derivied Principle: If a piece of logic is indenpendant from its location in a class hierarchy, then it could live outside the hierarchy.
+Derived Principle: if a piece of logic is indenpendant from its location in a class hierarchy, then it could live outside the hierarchy.